TestsTested | ✗ |

 @end

 The debugging tools provided here allow for debug-build-only sanity checks and logs.
-If you require production assertions then you should use the standard NSAssert.
+If you require production assertions then you should use the standard NSAssert

 Special consideration:

-All of these macros only do something if the DEBUG macro is defined.
+macro is defined.
 The recommended way to enable the debug tools is to specify DEBUG in the "Preprocessor Macros" field in your application's Debug target settings.
 Be careful not to set this for your release or app store builds because this will enable code that may cause your app to be rejected.

 Debug assertions are a light-weight "sanity check".
 They won't crash the app, nor will they be included in release builds.
 They will halt the app's execution when debugging (like a conditional breakpoint) so that you can inspect the values that caused the failure.